Tech Tips & Guides

 Quick Fixes You Can Try at Home

-1. Reboot Your Laptop: A simple restart can resolve many temporary glitches.
+A simple restart can resolve many temporary glitches.
 Save your work, then reboot the Acer laptop.
 If the keyboard is totally unresponsive, do a hard shutdown by holding down the power button until the laptop turns off.
 Then power it back on – this often restores keyboard functionality.

-2. Clean the Keyboard: Dust and debris under the keys often cause keys to stick or not register.
+Dust and debris under the keys often cause keys to stick or not register.
 Shut down your laptop and disconnect the power.
 Gently turn the laptop upside down and tap on the bottom to dislodge crumbs, then use a can of compressed air to blow out dust from between the keys.
 Once you’ve cleared the debris, turn the laptop back on and test the keyboard – a basic cleaning can bring a “dead” key back to life.

-4. Update or Reinstall the Keyboard Driver: An incorrect or corrupted driver can cause your Acer keyboard to stop working.
+An incorrect or corrupted driver can cause your Acer keyboard to stop working.
 Open Device Manager in Windows, find the “Keyboards” category, and right-click your Acer keyboard device.
 Select “Update driver” and let Windows attempt to find a newer driver.
 If that doesn’t help, right-click the keyboard device and choose “Uninstall.”
 Then restart the computer – Windows will automatically reinstall the driver upon reboot.
 This often fixes keyboard issues caused by software glitches or driver errors.
+If the problem started right after a Windows update, using Roll Back Driver (in Device Manager, under the device’s Properties > Driver tab) is often the better fix, since uninstalling and reinstalling can simply let Windows Update fetch the same faulty driver again.

 When you take your laptop to a service centre, here’s how the experts typically handle an Acer keyboard not working issue: